-Dr. Bracci, I have read all the opinions online and am still unclear, what is the best treatment for my under eye bags, surgery or cosmetic fillers?
+You’ve read all the opinions online and are still can’t decide: What’s the best treatment for under eye bags?
+Surgery or Cosmetic Fillers?

 The surgical procedure for under eye bags and creases is called blepharoplasty.
 During the procedure, skin is cut and tissue or even fat or muscle is removed.
 The goal of the surgical procedure is to the stretch and pull the skin to cover the loss of support in the under-eye area.
 Surgery does not restore lost support.
 Instead, it merely disguises it by cutting away the sagging skin and stretching the remaining skin to a new position.
 When skin is cut and moved the changes are permanent, even though as we age further support continues to be lost.
 People may benefit from surgery; if you decide surgery is right for you, choose a surgeon who specializes in surgery exclusively around the eyes.

 Treating the entire under eye areas with fillers is a popular option because the results are not permanent since the skin is not cut and no tissue is removed.
 During a filler procedure, fillers are applied below the skin with the goal of returning the skin to its original position.
 By restoring support to the area with cosmetic fillers, patients appear more rested, younger and natural.
 The benefit of cosmetic fillers is they are not permanent, and results CAN be adjusted as our we continue to age and support loss continues.